karmaniverous/stan/docs-src/cli-examples.md

---- (post‑patch full file content) ---
 ---

-Title: CLI Usage & Examples --- --- The listing below reflects the file after adding -b/--bell and -B/--no-bell and example. ---
+title: CLI Usage & Examples
 ---

-## title: CLI Usage & Examples

 # CLI usage & examples
 This page documents all CLI options and shows practical examples.
 STAN’s CLI honors phase‑scoped defaults from your configuration (cliDefaults) when flags are omitted; see “Config‑driven defaults” below.

 ## Root (stan) options